gigasquid/gigasquid.github.io/source/_posts/2016-07-17-genetic-programming-with-clojure-dot-spec.markdown

  :score 0}
 ```

 How do we figure out a score from the creature's spec?
-We run the spec and see how much of it the creature can successful consume.
+We run the spec and see how much of the data that it can successfully consume.

 ### Scoring a creature